aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/legend/_index.md

 ---
 title: Manage Legend of Excel Charts with C++
 linktitle: Legend
-description: Learn how to utilize Aspose.Cells for C++ to effectively utilize and customize chart legends in Microsoft Excel.
+description: Learn how to utilize Aspose.Cells for C++ to effectively use and customize chart legends in Microsoft Excel.
 Our comprehensive guide explains the legend's functionality, how to access and modify it, as well as how to improve visualization and data understanding with legends.
 keywords: Aspose.Cells for C++, Chart Legends, Microsoft Excel, Visualization, Data Understanding.
 type: docs
 weight: 50